Bhavesh27/police_analysis/README.md

-# Task A solution for PrecogSummer2017
+# Indian Police Twitter Analysis

 ### Problem: Collect tweets (not retweets/replies) of 5 verified Indian police accounts, and do Data Analysis, Data Visualization and Sentiment Analysis and show the results and graphs in a web app.